 - Mix the marinade

 - Let it marinate

 - Grill it up!

 When it comes time to grill, heat your grill to 400 degrees.
 Place the pork on the grill and let it cook for 15 minutes.
 Flip it + cook for an additional 15 minutes.
 Your grill may cook a little quicker than ours – just watch the pork/the internal temp!

 Make sure to check the internal temperature.
 The pork should be at 145.
-Let it rest before slicing into it!
+Let it rest for 5-10 minutes before slicing into it!

 20-30 minutes on the grill and you’ve got a delicious meal that everyone will love!